Peter-Ramos/Learned_index_for_spatial_keyword_queries/README.md

 # Learned-Index-structures
-The Data sets: Linear, sorted array
+The data sets: Linear, sorted array, normal distribution, exponential

-Evaluating Regression models: Linear, Polynomial, Nearest neighbors, Decision tree, Gaussian
+The regression models: Linear, Polynomial, Nearest neighbors, Decision tree, Gaussian

 Plots: Histogram that displays the sum of distances of the predictions to the actual places